Checkmk/checkmk/omd/README.md

 - `BAZEL_CACHE_USER=bazel-password`

-Once this is configured correctly the first build will produce build artifacts and upload them to the nexus server.
+Once this is configured correctly the first build will produce build artifacts and upload them to the nexus/bazel server.
 On the next run, either the locally or remotely cached build artifacts are used.

 The build cache is saved per branch based on the `BRANCH_VERSION` definition in `defines.make`.
 It needs to be updated when a new stable branch is forked from